3 Days in Porto - A Local’s Perfect Itinerary

 Rua de Santa Catarina

-To start your morning stroll, leave Trindade's subway station,and head up to Rua de Santa Catarina, one of Porto's busiest streets.
+Start the day with a morning stroll by heading to Rua de Santa Catarina, one of Porto's busiest streets.
 The street is filled with shops and you’ll often find talented street performers on the sidewalk doing their acts, which can be quite fun.
 The atmosphere here is great, so just go for a walk and enjoy.

 When here, be sure to check out the Palladium Galleries Clock, sitting atop a FNAC store, which has a fun display at the top of the hour every hour.
 Right as the hour changes, you will see four marionette-like figurines reveal themselves, each of whom represents a historical personality from Porto: the city's symbolic saint São João, the maritime-expansion pioneer Infante D. Henrique, and the writers Almeida Garrett and Camilo Castelo Branco.